Community Intervention Worker GRYD Rampart 2

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- 3 years' experience working with At-risk families/individuals or gang population
+- One year of experience working with At-risk families/individuals or gang population

 - Proven ability to interact positively with diverse groups of client population with varying education and economic backgrounds particularly gang affiliated individuals